junkidesu/learning-junkie-web/README.md

 #### Environment Variables

-`BACKEND_URL` environment variable needs to be specified for the application to work.
+`VITE_BACKEND_URL` environment variable needs to be specified for the application to work.
+You can either supply them directly in the command line, or use a dotenv file.
+See `.env.sample` for an example.

 #### REST API